dylank06/Amazon_Vine_ANalysis/README.md

 ## Overview of the analysis:

 - The purpose of the analysis was to determine if there were any positivity bias for in video game reviews in the Amazon Vine Program.
+The analysis was done using pythons pyspark library combined with an AWS container and a PostgreSQL database.

 ## Results: